 In this guide, I will help you discover the best way to make a tincture, what ingredients you need, the step-by-step process, and all the different ways to use it once it’s prepared, with fully answered FAQs to help you along the way.

-Weed Tinctures 101
+Cannabis Tinctures 101

 Before we jump into making our own cannabis tincture for the first time, let’s quickly look at what a tincture is because the process can be new to most people – it was to me!

-Tinctures are a type of extraction that is made by soaking the bark, leaves, or roots of herbs in a solvent like alcohol.
+Tinctures are a type of extraction that is made by soaking the bark, leaves, or roots of herbs in a solvent like alcohol

 To get a better understanding of this process, think of vanilla extract.
 It is simply vanilla beans soaked in alcohol to capture the flavor.